 Since the Board does not have an opportunity to review the Additional Submissions prior to the hearing, the Chair may provide the Board with a few minutes to read the material prior to the start of the particular appeal under review.

-If you plan on attending the hearing and wish to submit material not previously provided, 16 copies (12 copies for small panel hearings) are required.
+If you plan on attending the hearing and wish to submit material not previously provided, 12 copies are required.
 SDAB staff will distribute this material at the start of your presentation.

 In addition, the Board may on a case-by-case basis require parties to an appeal to submit their presentation and/or material in advance of the hearing in order to have an efficient hearing.
 In these cases the Board will advise the parties accordingly.